Samplix-ApS/Downstream_bioinformatics_tools/README.md

 Basecalling tools, Reference tools and Analysis tools needed for handling ONT and ILMN data.

 To run the bioinformatics tools, the docker session must be active and running.
 Use the [**docker script**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/docker_script) to start and stop the docker.
+In order to access the web-interface of a running docker session please access the local ip-address of the server and the external port used to start the docker session: http://IP-ADDRESS:8089 (_e.g. http://192.168.2.3:8089_).
+If the docker was initiated with a secure port use https://IP-ADDRESS:4430 instead.

 See the [**docker installation manual**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/docker_install) for instruction on how to install the docker.